rehierl/node-tree-outliner/1-1-3-graph-theory/1-0-core-definitions.md

 <!-- ======================================================================= -->
 # Definitions related to graphs

-* a summary of (relevant) standard and non-standard definitions
+* standard and non-standard, graph-based definitions
 * the focus is on directed graphs of vertices

 Note that, in the context of this discussion, a graph is in general assumed